Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 [Aggregation](https://chapel-lang.org/docs/modules/packages/CopyAggregation.html#copyaggregation) is used to copy local values into a remote array (`DstAggregator`) or copy values from a remote array into local variables (`SrcAggregator`).
-This provides a significant speed-up and lower communication when doing batch assignments.
+This provides a significant speed-up and reduces communication when doing batch assignments.

 Syntax:
 ```chapel